CarleeSantel/nee-dcf/README.md

 ## Data Source

-Data (financial/market) is from **Yahoo Finance via the yfinance library**.
-Historical statement and balance sheet data is pulled for the past 3 fiscal years.
-Select figures (shares outstanding, current price, beta) are sourced from yfinance `info` object and reflect most recent values.
+Data (financial/market) is **Yahoo Finance via the yfinance library**. statement and balance sheet data is pulled for past 3 fiscal years. some of the figures (shares outstanding, current price, beta) are from yfinance `info` and show the most recent data.

 ---